elminhoemmanuel/sensors-app/README.md

 why I used interfaces mainly for api responses as those are usually shaped like objects and types for component props typing

+Recommendations

+will make the project more responsive

+will declare custom tailwind directives to reduce repeated use of certain tailwind utility classes

 use a better third party lib to handle dynamic application of classes

+write more unit tests and even e2e & integration tests using cypress

+better form validation even using libraries like formik and yup